Trefoil factor 3: In breast milk

 Trefoil factors (TFF) are secretory products of mucin producing cells.
 They play a key role in the maintenance of the surface integrity of oral mucosa and enhance healing of the gastrointestinal mucosa by a process called restitution.
 TFF comprises the gastric peptides (TFF1), spasmolytic peptide (TFF2), and the intestinal trefoil factor (TFF3, this protein).
 They have an important and necessary role in epithelial restitution within the gastrointestinal tract.
 Significant amounts of TFF are present in human milk.
 Evidence has been presented that TFF3 isolated from milk strongly correlates with downregulation of IL-6 and IL-8 in human intestinal epithelial cells.
-On the other hand, TFF3 activated the epithelial cells in culture to produce beta defensins 2 (hBD2) and beta defensins 4 (hBD4).
+On the other hand, TFF3 activated the epithelial cells in culture to produce beta-defensin 2 (hBD2) and beta defensins 4 (hBD4).
 These findings suggest that TFF can activate intestinal epithelial cells and could actively participate in the immune system of breastfed babies by inducing the production of peptides related to innate defence, such as defensins.